The Alpha Delta Difference

 The history of the oldest local fraternity west of the Mississippi is a rich and impressive one, and Alpha Delts take great pride in the tradition and legacy of their brotherhood.

 Then in the late spring of 1912, a group of young men met quietly on a top floor of Rice Hall, near the center of the small Washburn College campus.
 They were in discussions to create a new fraternity on the Washburn campus.
 They had been called there that night, as several times before, by a group of men from University of Kansas who wanted to extend their "national" fraternity Sigma Phi Sigma to Washburn.

-Soon after that meeting, those eight men made a fateful decision.
-They decided they didn't like the "binds" of the national fraternity.
+Soon after that meeting, the founders decided they didn't like the "binds" of the national fraternity.
 They wanted their fraternity future to be decided by the members themselves and considered the other fraternities too “exclusive”.
 They adopted the name “Alpha Delta” to stand for “Always Democratic”.

 The Alpha Delts chose to remain always a "Local Fraternity" and forever bound their future to Washburn University, and to this day, Alpha Deltas remain proud that their fraternity and their university remain forever bound together.
 This drove among Alpha Delts a sense of ownership for the health and well being of their alma mater, and to this day, Alpha Delts take on positions of leadership on campus and off to ensure the well being of their dear Washburn University.
 In our over one hundred years, more Student Body Presidents and more Washburn Trustees are Alpha Delts than any other fraternity.
 Alpha Delts have also served as editors of the school newspaper and annual yearbook.